-Faux tin, a material designed to imitate the look of metal, is a ceiling tile that’s fire rated Class A. As an effective fire-rated ceiling tile, faux tin is great for residential and commercial installations.
+Faux tin, a material designed to imitate the look of metal, are ceiling tiles fire rated Class A. As an effective fire-rated ceiling tile, faux tin is great for residential and commercial installations.

-With a Class A fire rating, it means that your ceiling tile has been tested and created as a non-flammable product.
+With a Class A fire rating, it means that the answer to your question "are ceiling tiles fire rated?" is yes!
+This means your ceiling tile has been tested and created as a non-flammable product.

 Unlike metal and faux tin tiles, there is no level of safety with Styrofoam ceiling tiles when it comes to fire.
 Styrofoam is a ceiling tile that's typically made from polystyrene foam, and it is not fire resistant.
 In fact, some tiles may even add fuel to the fire, so this ceiling tile can be relatively dangerous in this type of event.